Cirkit Designer Logo

 Common Issues and Solutions

-1. I2C Communication Not Working:
+1. I2C Communication Not Working

-• Verify the I2C address matches the configuration of the A0, A1, and A2 pins.
+• Check the I2C address configuration (A0, A1, A2 pins).

-2. GPIO Pins Not Responding:
+2. GPIO Pins Not Responding

 • Check for loose or incorrect connections to the GPIO pins.

-3. Interrupts Not Triggering:
+3. Interrupts Not Triggering

-4. Overheating or Malfunction:
+4. Overheating or Power Issues

 • Ensure the total current drawn by all GPIO pins does not exceed 125mA.